The nomination period for external members of the Board is now closed.

-All candidates standing for external appointment will compete in a single field, and will be voted on by the current Governing Board (excluding current external members standing for re-appointment when this occurs).
+All candidates standing for external appointment will compete in a single field, and will be voted on by the current Governing Board.
 Appointments must be ratified by the members at the next Annual General Meeting, on 14 September 2017.
-The term will be for three (3) years.

 Individuals who do not currently hold a staff, editorial or leadership position in any Cochrane Group (including positions of deputy or executive directorship or membership of a Group Executive) are eligible to stand for election as an external member of the Board.
 They may hold other roles with Cochrane Groups such as author or consumer roles.